Communities

 "Similar" (nice suggestion) and "exact duplicate" seem like useful terms.
 "Similar" questions would remain answerable; exact duplicates wouldn't.
 We probably want them to share some workflow; I expect a lot of nominations to start as one and end up as the other.
 So maybe we present a list of questions that have been suggested as similar, and there's a way to say "that's more than similar, that's an exact dupe" or "yes similar, no not a dupe" (or, for completeness, "no, not similar")?
 Thinking out loud here -- I'm not sure what the best way is to present this to community members making suggestions, authors, and community members voting for or against.

-Fie‭ wrote about 3 years ago
+Fie‭ wrote over 3 years ago

 That sounds about right.
 I think that the term 'repeat[ed] question' could be useful (to replace '[exact ]duplicate')—both to distance from the established expectations, and because I think it better carries the subtle meaning that this question is repeating another (which is more obviously undesirable), compared to a similar question, which is just that—and harder to conflate.
 A list of related questions based on keywords (as in Somewhere Else while drafting a question), if that functionality could eventually be added here, could be shown both while writing a question and shown on a side-bar, perhaps?
 While that may be a little 'noisy', or otherwise undesirable, something like that is I think how we'd present such information (if at all—rather than leave it entirely to users who have seen similar questions before).
 We could have a very neutral "Something wrong with this question?"-type button in which the options to suggest similar/repeated question reside.

-Fie‭ wrote about 3 years ago
+Fie‭ wrote over 3 years ago

 As for questions marked as either, I think that the notice/banner above a question works perfectly well—especially if there's a grace period on the voting, since it only serves to guide users to making the appropriate assessment.
 I think that it's especially sensible to show the suggestion immediately (rather than wait until voting opens) so that users have that learnt response that such a notice is to provoke their consideration, rather than prompt a decision or (voting-based) input.
 How does that sound?